Lobesitdoll/mdncomp/README.md

   - Search in APIs, CSS, HTML, HTTP, JavaScript, MathML, SVG, WebDriver and WebExtensions.
   - Get status for standard, experimental and deprecated features.
   - Show notes, prefix use, security issues, flags and more.
+  - Show Web Worker support
+  - Show SharedArrayBuffer as param support (WebGL)
   - Find features using paths, wildcards, fuzzy terms or regular expressions
   - Navigate by path and branches
   - Search case (in)sensitive
   - Show desktop and/or mobile information for the most common browsers.
   - Extended option to include other browsers and Node.js.
-  - Works offline for the main data
+  - Works offline (only --doc(force) requires internet connection)

 - Browser status
   - List current browser versions